HackTheSolarSystem/MineralMapping/README.md

 Broadly, all of the classifiers were trained based on images of standards gathered from pure samples of minerals that shared constituent elements with the minerals of interest.
-Each of 7 elements across 8 standards was combined into a 7-dimensional point, and the classifiers were tasked with finding models that separated the resultant cloud of points into clusters that correlated with the standards they came from.
+Each of 7 elements across 8 standards was combined into a 7-dimensional point, and the classifiers were tasked with finding models that separated the resulting cloud of points into clusters that correlated with the standards they came from.

 #### Weight Distribution Inference of Minerals